 You’ve likely encountered Future PLC’s sites, even if the company name doesn’t ring a bell.
 They own some of the biggest names in tech and entertainment, like TechRadar, Tom’s Guide, and Laptop Mag—popular destinations for phone, TV, and gadget reviews.
 With over 250 brands under their umbrella, Future is the largest parent company we investigated.

 On the surface, Future’s brands appear trustworthy, but a deeper look tells a different story.
-Despite their massive reach—having over 100 million monthly visitors and generating about $800 million a year—Future’s trustworthiness crumbles, earning a low 44.5% Trust Rating across 29 of their publications.
+Despite their massive reach—having over 100 million monthly visitors and generating about $986 million a year—Future’s trustworthiness crumbles, earning a low 44.65% Trust Rating across 29 of the publications we investigated.

 The issue?
-Their reviews often lack quantitative test results which prove the true performance of the product.
-For instance, you need a sophisticated luminance meter to measure the brightness of a TV in nits (cd/m2).
-You need to make informed decisions—especially from sites like TechRadar and Laptop Mag, where you expect detailed performance numbers.
+Their reviews often lack quantitative test results that prove the true performance of the product.
+For instance, you need a sophisticated colorimeter and calibration software to measure the color gamut of a monitor (in %).
+Readers need to make informed decisions—so they might consult somewhere like TechRadar or Laptop Mag.
+One would expect to find detailed test results at either publication, but in reality, the results nowhere to be found, like below—only product specs, like in the screenshot below from Techradar’s HyperX Armada 27 review.

-What’s even worse?
-Future has scaled its less trustworthy sites like TechRadar because it’s more profitable to do so.
-To the point where 17 of their sites earned the “Fake Tester” label.
-By Sskipping proper testing cuts costs, and the Fake Testers not only minimize overhead, but can still draw massive traffic and profits, proving that fakery pays off.
+What’s even worse besides the lack of test results above?
+Future has scaled its less trustworthy sites like TechRadar because it’s more profitable to do so, but this also means that 17 of the publisher’s websites have earned “Fake Tester” labels.
+By skipping proper testing cuts costs, Fake Testers not only minimize overhead, but can still draw massive traffic and profits, proving that fakery pays off.

 Meanwhile, their smaller sites we do trust like Mountain Bike Rider and AnandTech—which was recently shut down—receive far less traffic and attention.
 Why?
 Building genuine trust is more expensive and harder to scale.